volatusveritas/projector/PDJ/PDJ#0.md

 So far, the development of ProjectOr has been an experiment more than anything, in three ways:

-- firstly, I want to see if I'm actually capable of designing and implementing a programming language, or become capable of such a thing in the process of trying and failing;
+- firstly, I wanted to see if I'm actually capable of designing and implementing a programming language, or of becoming capable of such a thing in the process of trying and failing;
-- secondly, I want to show beginners what actually trying to do something new looks like, unlike YouTube tutorials and programming courses often do, or do very poorly[^1];
+- secondly, I wanted to show beginners what actually trying to do something new looks like, unlike YouTube tutorials and programming courses often do, or do very poorly[^1];
-- thirdly, I want to see if I can generate engagement in coding streams, in order to decide whether I will invest more time and effort in this secondary career or not.
+- thirdly, I wanted to see if I can generate engagement in coding streams, in order to decide whether I will invest more time and effort in this secondary career or not.